Livestock and Poultry Identification Purpose

 By quickly containing contagious disease outbreaks, Animal Health Section veterinarians and specialists help to minimize disease-associated economic loss and protect the business continuity of Vermont's animal agriculture businesses.

 Vermont Livestock Identification Law

 State law requires all livestock transported within the State to be officially identified prior to leaving the property of origin, regardless of the reason for movement or duration of absence from the property.
 Livestock include dairy and beef cattle, sheep, goats, pigs and camelids.
 Examples of livestock movement within Vermont that this requirement applies to include transport to a slaughter facility, movement to a new farm location, and transport to a fair or exhibit.
 By having an official ear tag applied in your animal, there is a greater likelihood that your animal’s traceability is maintained during transport, marketing and slaughter.
 Additionally, applying official ID to your livestock before they leave your farm ensures that drug residues are not erroneously attributed to you and that the authenticity of any marketing claims you are making can be readily verified.
 Livestock transported out of Vermont also must be officially identified.
 Please note that backtags are NOT considered official identification and can’t be used for intra- and interstate movement.
-There is ongoing discussion at the federal level that indicates that at some point in 2019, only scannable electronic (RFID) ear tags will be allowed to be used as official ID.
+There is ongoing discussion at the federal level that only scannable electronic (RFID) ear tags may be allowed to be used as official ID in the future.

 Types of Tags and How to Get Them